-Warning:

-Do not attempt to disassemble, or incinerate any battery.
+Warning: Do not attempt to recharge, disassemble, or incinerate this type of battery.
 Keep all batteries away from children.
-Dispose of used batteries promptly and as regulated by the laws in your area.
-Note: Check with any retailer of household type batteries in your area for battery disposal information.
+Dispose of used batteries promptly and as regulated by applicable laws.
+Note: In some areas, the servicer is required by law to return the defective parts.
+However, you do have the option of having the servicer dispose of these parts for you.

-Disposal Notice:

-Should this product become damaged beyond repair, or for some reason its useful life is considered to be at an end, please observe all local, state, and federal regulations that relate to the disposal of products that contain lead, batteries, plastics, etc. If your dealer is unable to assist you, please contact Yamaha directly.
+Disposal Notice: Should this product become damaged beyond repair, or for some reason its useful life is considered to be at an end, please observe all local, state, and federal regulations that relate to the disposal of products that contain lead, batteries, plastics, etc.